Documentation

 AI Capabilities

-The AI is configured as an L3+ Senior SysAdmin who:
+The AI operates as a Silent Guardian — an L3+ Senior SysAdmin who:

 Command Reference